Whitehall Township, Pennsylvania

-Whitehall Township is a township with home rule status in Lehigh County, Pennsylvania.
-The township's population was 26,738 as of the 2010 census.
+Whitehall Township is a township with home rule status in Lehigh County, Pennsylvania, United States.
+The township's population was 29,173 as of the 2020 census.

-Whitehall Township is a suburb of Allentown in the Lehigh Valley metropolitan region, which had a population of 861,899 and was the 68th most populous metropolitan area in the U.S. as of the 2020 census.
+Whitehall Township is a suburb of Allentown in the Lehigh Valley metropolitan region, which had a population of 861,899 and was the 68th-most populous metropolitan area in the U.S. as of the 2020 census.

 The township is 4.4 mi north of Allentown, 64.1 mi northwest of Philadelphia, and 93.7 mi west of New York City.

 History

-17th and 18th centuries

-The province of Pennsylvania was created in 1681 when King Charles II granted a tract of land in America to William Penn.
+The Province of Pennsylvania was created in 1681 when King Charles II granted a charter of land in America to William Penn.

+18th century

 After the death of Penn, his sons, John, Thomas, and Richard, became the owners of Pennsylvania.
-The Lenape Indians deeded that part of Lehigh County lying between the Lehigh (South) Mountain and the Blue Mountains to Penn's sons in 1736.
+The Lenape Indian tribe deeded that part of Lehigh County lying between the South Mountain and Blue Mountain to Penn's sons in 1736.

-A wave of immigrants from Germany's Palatinate settled in Whitehall Township, the first being Jacob Kohler, who settled in the vicinity of Egypt about 1728.
+A wave of German immigrants from Germany's Palatinate settled in Whitehall Township.
+The first was Jacob Kohler, who settled in the vicinity of Egypt about 1728.
 The settlers staked their claim on the lands by applying to the Penns for a land warrant.
 They cleared the land for farming and established churches around which villages grew.

 When the first European settlers came to the Whitehall area, the Lenape people were living on the banks of Hokendauqua Creek.
 The Europeans and the Lenape designed a deal to determine how much land the Europeans would acquire based on how far the Europeans were able to walk in two days.
-To gain more land, the Europeans paid a professional runner.
-The runner was able to get as far as what is now Coaldale, in Schuylkill County.
+To gain more land, the Europeans paid a professional runner who got as far as what is now Coaldale, in Schuylkill County.

 The Lenape lived peacefully among the German settlers for a time.
 But the tribe suffered injustices at the hands of the settlers and lashed back during a 1763 uprising in Lehigh County.
 Fort Deshler, which stood near Route 145 at Chestnut Street, played a key role in the defense of settler-held lands during this battle, in which 23 settlers were killed.